abramscris/stock-analysis/README.md

 ### Applying refactoring on original code

-When applying the refactoring codes for this project demanded a lot of detail attention and after a few attempts the most applicable changes that came back with considerable results were change the Loop code, when stays on the same loop but get all the data in arrays.and no more swiching between worksheets.
+When applying the refactoring codes for this project demanded a lot of detail attention and after a few attempts the most applicable changes that came back with considerable results were change the Loop code, where i placed on the same loop but get all the data in arrays.And no more swiching between worksheets.

 #### Original Code Nested Loop